-Referral to other health practitioners is recommended when it is recognised that the expertise needed is outside a podiatric surgeon's own scope of practice and/or where a multidisciplinary treatment plan or alternative intervention may give a better patient outcome.
-Podiatric surgeons are expected to give person-centred care and advocate for the patient's equitable access to other health professionals and support services that address their needs as a whole person, acknowledging that access broadly includes availability, affordability, acceptability and appropriateness.
+Referral to other health practitioners is recommended when it is recognised that the expertise needed is outside a podiatrist's own scope of practice and/or where a multidisciplinary treatment plan or alternative intervention may give a better patient outcome.
+Podiatrists are expected to give person-centred care and advocate for the patient's equitable access to other health professionals and services that address their needs as a whole person, acknowledging that access broadly includes availability, affordability, acceptability and appropriateness.
 This could include, for example, disability services or aged care.

-Identifying when emergency medical care is required and safely perform common first aid and life support procedures means contacting emergency medical services and/or mental health crisis assessment teams when needed, and/or providing immediate first aid to the patient, including life support procedures.
+Identifying when emergency medical care is needed and safely perform common first aid and life support procedures means contacting emergency medical services and/or mental health crisis assessment teams when needed and providing immediate first aid to the patient including life support procedures.